-The Black Leadership Fellowship is a new and critical initiative offered through the Black Resource Center to develop Black students' understanding and practice of ethical leadership through a year-long program providing fundamental skills, frameworks, and strategies needed to create an equitable and ethical impact as a leader.
-Black students will achieve this through a two-day leadership retreat, year-long personal and leadership development workshops, and a 6-8 week summer internship with a Bay Area organization.
+The Black Leadership Fellowship is a critical initiative offered through the Black Resource Center to develop Black students' understanding and practice of ethical leadership through a year-long program providing fundamental skills, frameworks, and strategies needed to create an equitable and ethical impact as a leader.
+Black students will achieve this through a leadership retreat, personal and leadership development workshops, and robust guidance towards securing a summer internship or research opportunity.

 - Enhance students’ individual personal growth and capacity to create change

 - Empower Black students with the tools to reach their full leadership potential